 There’s No “I” in Team

-The ability to work successfully with a partner or group is another important aspect of the business world.
-No “I” in team means that no one particular person takes credit for the achievements of a group effort.
+There’s no “I” in team means that no one particular person takes all the credit for the achievements of a group effort.
 It’s kind of a cute phrase because the word “team” is not spelled using a letter “I.”

 Luna Raye is a freelance writer and holistic therapist.
 When not relaxing with aromatic oils, she blogs, writes for magazines and teaches English as a second language.
 One of her proudest achievements is becoming a member of The Funeverse, a free online poetry resource for children, teachers and parents.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn English with real-world videos.